-Jonathan Davis is a Later Life Finance adviser and an Associate member of SOLLA.
+Jonathan Davis is a SOLLA Accredited Later Life Adviser.

-When faced with potential costs of £1,000 per week, perhaps for years, few realise that with advice this cost, potentially, can be covered by a one-off payment.
+Faced with Care Home costs (after pension etc incomes) of often £500 to £1,000 per week, often for years, few realise that, with financial advice, this cost, potentially, can be covered by a one-off payment.
 Advice on this and paying for care is where I, as a specialist Later Life Finance adviser, can help you.

-It often makes sense to cap the costs, at outset. £40,000 to £60,000 p.a. is the cost of residential and/or nursing care.
-(More luxurious care costs more.
+It often makes sense to cap the costs, at outset. £40,000 to £60,000 per annum can be the cost of residential or live-in (at home) care.
+(More luxurious care or 24 hour care in your own home can cost more.
 Much more.)

-The issue is not how much does it cost?
+The issue is not how much it costs.
 Because you want to have comfort for yourself or for your parent, if you are the attorney.
 So, you pay whatever it costs.

 a) Securing you an even more luxurious care facility than you thought you could have and / or